 The employer pays 1% of the gross salary to the unemployment insurance fund; the cap is R 17,712 per month (R 212,544 annually).

-In South Africa, the state offers the old age grant to people who are 60 years or older.
+In South Africa, the state offers an old age grant to people who are 60 years or older.
 It is a non-contributory grant, funded by general taxation.

 The Skills Development Levy (SDL) is imposed to promote learning and development in South Africa and is driven by an employer’s salary bill.
 The amount is paid by an employer on a monthly basis, has no cap, and amounts to 1% of the total salaries paid by the employer every month (including overtime payments, leave pay, bonuses, commissions, and lump-sum payments).

-Employers become liable to pay the SDL when they expect that the total salaries will be more than R 500,000 over the next 12 months.
+Employers will be liable to pay the SDL if they expect the total salary to be more than R 500,000 over the next 12 months.